jjinppang02/recipes_analysis/README.md

 `df_clean` resulted in 19 columns and 219228 rows.

 # **Univariate Analysis**
-One of the distributions that I
+Two distributions that I analyzed was the distribution of ratings and the distributions of efficiency (steps/min).

 <iframe
   src="assets/distribution_plots.html"
   width="800"